-The Theatre Arts program is unique on the West Coast because it is focused entirely on undergraduate students.
+The Theatre program is unique on the West Coast because it is focused entirely on undergraduate students.
 As a result, students experience close working relationships with faculty who are specialists in every aspect of theatrical study.
 The process of gaining theatrical skills and building portfolios comes from hands-on experience staging productions in two theatres every term.

 Theatre majors reap the benefits of the University's close proximity to the Tony Award-winning Oregon Shakespeare Festival (OSF).
-The Theatre Arts program employs OSF actors, directors, and designers as guest artists and adjunct faculty, so students to work directly with professionals in their field.
+The Theatre Arts program employs OSF actors, directors, and designers as guest artists and adjunct faculty, so students work directly with professionals in their field.
 In addition, qualified students can get their foot in the door through a variety of internships at local theatres.
 Designated a Center of Excellence in the Fine and Performing Arts by the Oregon University System (OUS), Southern Oregon University is the longest-standing OUS institution to offer the preprofessional Bachelor of Fine Arts degree in theatre.

 The BA degree option provides a broad liberal arts education with the opportunity to explore a wide range of subject areas.
 The BS degree does not require foreign language study.
 Students pursuing the BA and BS degree are expected to complete a capstone experience during their senior year.
-Click here for the Bachelor of Art and Bachelor of Science degree requirements.

 Bachelor of Fine Arts Degree in Theatre

 An intensive program specifically designed for working high school and community college theatre teachers provides thorough training in the essential script analysis, design, and production aspects of the theatrical process.
-For more on this program, please visit sou.edu/acts/.
+For more on this program, please visit MoTS.

 For details on the process of pursuing the BA, BS, and BFA degree, please see the current Student Handbook PDF document located on the sidebar above.